-Will Condon enters his second season as the helm in 2018.
+Will Condon enters his third season as the helm in 2019.
 He was named the Lindenwood women’s volleyball head coach in January of 2017.

 Prior to Lindenwood, Condon was the head coach at Armstrong State University for the past nine seasons.
 He collected a 252-64 record at the school, and his .797 winning percentage was the best mark in program history.
 Condon’s teams advanced to the NCAA Tournament in each of his nine seasons, and he won five conference regular season titles and four conference tournament crowns.

 Condon recorded eight seasons of 20 or more wins at Armstrong State, including four seasons of 30 or more victories.
 In his first season in 2008, the Pirates won the Peach Belt Conference regular season and tournament titles, and they advanced to the NCAA Elite Eight for the first time in school history.
 Armstrong State won 30 or more matches and won the conference title in every season from 2011-2014.
 The 2011 team tied a program-record with 36 wins, and the 2013 squad collected a program-best .941 winning percentage.